Domestication: Birds

-The chicken was domesticated from the red junglefowl of Southeast Asia.
+The chicken was domesticated from the red junglefowl (illustrated) of Southeast Asia.

 Domesticated birds principally mean poultry, raised for meat and eggs: some Galliformes (chicken, turkey, guineafowl) and Anseriformes (waterfowl: ducks, geese, and swans).
 Also widely domesticated are cagebirds such as songbirds and parrots; these are kept both for pleasure and for use in research.
 The domestic pigeon has been used both for food and as a means of communication between far-flung places through the exploitation of the pigeon's homing instinct; research suggests it was domesticated as early as 10,000 years ago.

 The chicken's wild ancestor is Gallus gallus, the red junglefowl of Southeast Asia.
 The date and place of chicken domestication has been debated by scientists: fossils in China and Pakistan have been suggested as early chickens at dates as old as 11,000 years ago.
 A 2020 study of chicken genomes confirmed that domestication occurred in Southeast Asia.
 Re-examination and dating of bones from many sites identified the earliest probable chicken bones as from central Thailand some 3250 years ago.

 Invertebrates

 Two insects, the silkworm and the western honey bee, have been domesticated for over 5,000 years, often for commercial use.
 The silkworm is raised for the silk threads wound around its pupal cocoon; the western honey bee, for honey, and, from the 20th century, for pollination of crops.

 Several other invertebrates have been domesticated, both terrestrial and aquatic, including some such as Drosophila melanogaster fruit flies and the freshwater cnidarian Hydra for research into genetics and physiology.
 Few have a long history of domestication.
 Most are used for food or other products such as shellac and cochineal.
 The phyla involved are Cnidaria, Platyhelminthes (for biological pest control), Annelida, Mollusca, Arthropoda (marine crustaceans as well as insects and spiders), and Echinodermata.
-While many marine mollusks are used for food, only a few have been domesticated, including squid, cuttlefish and octopus, all used in research on behaviour and neurology.
+While many marine molluscs are used for food, only a few have been domesticated, including squid, cuttlefish and octopus, all used in research on behaviour and neurology.
 Terrestrial snails in the genera Helix are raised for food.
 Several parasitic or parasitoidal insects, including the fly Eucelatoria, the beetle Chrysolina, and the wasp Aphytis are raised for biological control.
 Conscious or unconscious artificial selection has many effects on species under domestication; variability can readily be lost by inbreeding, selection against undesired traits, or genetic drift, while in Drosophila, variability in eclosion time (when adults emerge) has increased.